CyberSecuriTim/dns-overview/README.md

       - It will convert the domain names (that you enter into the address bar of your web browser) into IP addresses that computers, servers, routers and the other devices in the underlying internet infrastructure understand.
           - This enables your network traffic to be appropriately routed.
-      - This process also occurs in the reverse (known as a reverse DNS lookup) in which an IP address is converted to a domain name but for the sake of simplicity and focusing on more everyday use we will focus primarily on the forward DNS lookups (domain names to IP addresses).
+      - This process also occurs in the reverse (known as a Reverse DNS lookup) in which an IP address is converted to a domain name but for the sake of simplicity and focusing on more everyday use we will focus primarily on the forward DNS lookups (domain names to IP addresses).

       - DNS also uses a hierarchical structure during its resolution process:
         - At the local level: